amplitude/dx-assessment-and-analysis-poc/react-app/README.md

 This POC demonstrates a new architecture for our SDKs.

 ## Key improvements:
+* Unified interface for all products
+* Typed SDKs for all products
+* Easy migration from static SDK to generated typed SDKs
 * Products as Plugins
-  * Centralized configuration, logging
+  * Centralized configuration, logging, privacy, user
   * Product interfaces allow for easy extension
-* Easy migration from static SDK to generated typed SDKs
 * Improved user management
   * Centralized across products
   * Improved server interfaces (multitenant)